rmsepulveda/FWD-project4-news-nlp/README.md

 - Service workers
 - Using APIs and creating requests to external urls

-## per install node JS and npm - run these commands to check
+## per install node JS and npm - run these commands to check if installed
 node -v and npm -v

 ## Instructions